ediarum/ediarum.BASE.edit/README.md

 (INTERN): Workflows for feature requests and transfering project features to ediarum see: https://gitup.uni-potsdam.de/TELOTA/ediarum/ediarum-koordination/-/tree/master/6-workflow

+## Contribution

+If you want to contribute to ediarum, feel free to open an pull request on the develop branch.

 ## License

 ediarum.BASE.edit is free software: you can redistribute it and/or modify